bgoodlab/bgoodlab.github.io/_pages/people.md

 <br/>
 <br/>
 ![image-left](/assets/images/jalopez.jpg){: .align-left}{: .align-left}
-**Jaime A. Lopez, PhD** <br/>
+**Jamie A. Lopez, PhD** <br/>
 *Postdoctoral Fellow*<br/>
-<small>Jaime is a postdoctoral fellow in the Good and Huang Labs.
-They carried out their PhD with Ned Wingreen and Mohamed Donia at Princeton, where they studied interactions between microbial communities and the chemical environments they inhabit.
-Jaime’s current research focuses on the ecological and evolutionary dynamics of bacteriophage in the human gut microbiota.<br/>
+<small>Jamie is a postdoctoral fellow in the Good and Huang Labs.
+They carried out their PhD with Ned Wingreen and Mohamed Donia at Princeton, where they studied interactions between microbial communities and the chemical environment the microbes inhabit.
+Jamie’s current research focuses on the ecological and evolutionary dynamics of bacteriophage in the human gut microbiota.<br/>
 *jamie.alc.lopez [at] stanford.edu*<br/></small>
 <br/>
 <br/>